eddiehoyle/screenspace/README.md

 # screenspace
-Screenspace is a Maya plugin that allows you to attach pickable shapes to transforms while being displayed in screen space.
+Screenspace is a Maya plugin that allow pickable shapes to be added to transforms that display as if they were attached to the viewport.
+As you move the controls and tumble the camera, the pickables position will be maintained on screen.

 ![alt text](resources/screenspace1.png "Pickable")

 Pickables can be styled and offset to your taste.
+Attributes include as color, width, height, and vertical and horizontal alignment to name a few.

 ![alt text](resources/screenspace2.png "Style")

-Easily build your own pickable interfaces!
+Attach to any rig!

 ![alt text](resources/screenspace3.png "Interfaces")